andreafranceschetti/red_camera/README.md

 - Version 0.1:
     - Wifi (via websockets library)

-# Useful commands for the raspberry pi
+## Useful commands for the raspberry pi

+Hereby you can find a list of useful commands to test this package from raspberry.

-## Select wifi network from cli
+### Select wifi network from cli with `wpa_cli`

 ```
 wpa_cli -i wlan0 list_networks
 ```
-Choose now your network ID:
+Choose now your network number ID:

 ```
 wpa_cli -i wlan0 select_network <ID>